ctfs/write-ups-2015/ekoparty-ctf-2015/crypto/cry200/README.md

 ## Write-up
-Summary: Breaking XOR-Shift
+Summary: Breaking XOR(-Right)-Shift

-This "cryptor" is using XOR--Shift.
+The "cryptor" is using XOR(-Right)-Shift.

-XOR-Shift is following things.
+XOR(-Right)-Shift is here.
 ```
 y = enc(x) = x ^ (x >> 16)
 ```

 this is very weak, and decrypt function is here:
 ```
 dec(y) {
   x = y & (0b11111111111111111 << 16)